-5.22.
-Issues identified through continuous monitoring and periodic review should [CR27]be evaluated, commensurate with their significance, and if applicable, to conduct appropriate level of analysedis to determine the cause(ss).
-Trending of performance should be applied to the data emanating from continuous monitoring and periodic review to identify focus areas and to initiate further analysis.
-The appropriate corrective actions should [CR28]be identified and implemented as a result of the monitoring and review of safety performance.
+- 5.20.
+To monitor safety performance in an effective and objective way, wherever possible and meaningful, the relevant measurable safety performance indicators should be used.
+These indicators should enable senior corporate managers to discern and react to shortcomings and early deterioration in the performance of safety management within the train of other business performance indicators.
+More information on the use of safety performance indicators, in particular to identify early signs of degradation in safety performance, can be found in Ref.
+[5]. - 5.21.
+However, it should be borne in mind that there is no one single indicator that provides a measure of the safety of a plant.
+A range of indicators should be considered in order to provide a general sense of the overall performance of a nuclear power plant and its trend over time [7]. - 5.22.
+The appropriate corrective actions should be identified and implemented as a result of the monitoring and review of safety performance.
 Arrangements should be in place to ensure that appropriate corrective actions in response to audit and review findings are identified and taken.
 Progress in taking proposed actions needs to be monitored to ensure that actions are completed within the appropriate time-scales.
 The completed corrective actions should be reviewed to assess whether they have adequately addressed the issues identified in the audits and reviews.